ibm-cloud-docs/containers/cs_integrations.md

 [Helm ![External link icon](../icons/launch-glyph.svg "External link icon")](https://helm.sh) is a Kubernetes package manager.
 You can create Helm charts or use preexisting Helm charts to define, install, and upgrade complex Kubernetes applications that run in {{site.data.keyword.containerlong_notm}} clusters.
 {:shortdesc}

 To deploy Helm charts, you must install the Helm CLI on your local machine and install the Helm server Tiller in your cluster.
 The image for Tiller is stored in the public Google Container Registry.
 To access the image during Tiller installation, your cluster must allow public network connectivity to the public Google Container Registry.
-Private clusters that are protected with a custom firewall do not allow access to the Tiller image.
+Clusters that have the public service endpoint enabled can automatically access the image.
+Private clusters that are protected with a custom firewall, or clusters that have enabled the private service endpoint only, do not allow access to the Tiller image.
 Instead, you can [pull the image to your local machine, and push the image to your namespace in {{site.data.keyword.registryshort_notm}}](#private_local_tiller), or [install Helm charts without using Tiller](#private_install_without_tiller).
 {: note}

 ### Setting up Helm in a cluster with public access